-UPDATE: After two years of discussions with PETA and its international affiliates, the Polish Armed Forces confirmed in November 2013 that the country has replaced its use of animals in crude military training exercises with modern human-like medical simulators.
-The decision means that more than 80 percent of NATO nations are now training service members without harming any animals.
+UPDATE: After two years of discussions with PETA entities, the Polish Armed Forces confirmed in November 2013 that the country has replaced its use of animals in crude military training exercises with modern human-like medical simulators.
+The decision means that nearly 80 percent of NATO nations are now training service members without harming any animals.
 According to a Polish military official, protest letters from PETA supporters and PETA’s information about the benefits of simulators prompted the shift.
-Almost 30,000 people wrote to Polish military leaders through PETA’s action alerts.
+Almost 30,000 people wrote to Polish military leaders through the action alerts of PETA entities worldwide.

 Originally posted on August 8, 2012: